 - You can learn how to cook a Galician feast in the coastal Spanish city of Vigo, try the Douro Valley’s exquisite wines and experience guided foodie tours of Porto.
 Each location has its own charm while providing plenty of enjoyment for food and wine lovers.

-- The West End Gourmet tour in Copenhagen gives you a tremendous taste of authentic Nordic delicacies in conjunction with viewing this charismatic part of the Danish capital.
+- The West End Gourmet tour is one of the best food adventure holidays in Copenhagen.
+It gives you a tremendous taste of authentic Nordic delicacies in conjunction with viewing this charismatic part of the Danish capital.

 - The tour takes you along the city’s meatpacking district, where you can learn about how the old factories were developed into what is now a hotspot of culture.